Johansson alien film disappoints, Korean movie shocks at Venice

 Her mysterious beauty prompts one of the men she meets to comment, in a strong Scottish accent, that she reverses the trope of the creepy male motorist picking up female hitchhikers.

-"It didn't bother me that the dialogue was indecipherable at times" as long as the characters' intentions and behaviour were clear, Glazer said.
+"It didn't bother me that the dialogue was indecipherable at times" as long as the characters' intentions and behavior were clear, Glazer said.

 FEW WORDS